Master of Arts

 Facilities for Graduate Work

 The University has an array of facilities that offer outstanding opportunities for research and study.
 Students may work with individual faculty members, many of whom have obtained external funding for research, development, training, and model demonstration projects involving the Texas Education Agency and school districts throughout Texas.
-In addition, students may work cooperatively with faculty members affiliated with the Assistive and Instructional Technology Laboratory, the Office of Bilingual Education, the Meadows Center for Preventing Educational Risk, and the Vaughn Gross Center for Reading and Language Arts.
+In addition, students may work cooperatively with faculty members affiliated with the Assistive and Instructional Technology Laboratory, the Meadows Center for Preventing Educational Risk, and the Vaughn Gross Center for Reading and Language Arts.
 The Perry-Castañeda Library contains extensive holdings in special education and related fields.
 Students also have access through the University Libraries website to electronic databases, journals, and books related to special education.
 The College of Education’s Learning Technology Center provides access to a wide range of hardware and software useful for instructional development and for research.
 Practicum and internship opportunities are provided by a number of local schools, state facilities, and community agencies.

 Areas of Study